scraperflow/scraperflow/Readme.md

     sudo add-apt-repository ppa:albsch/scraper
     sudo apt-get update
     sudo apt-get install scraper
-    sudo apt-get install scraper-addons-*
+    sudo apt-get install scraper-plugins-*
     sudo apt-get install scraper-nodes-*

-This will install the complete scraper application with all available addons and all available nodes.
+This will install the complete scraper application with all available plugins and all available nodes.
 Scraper can then be executed with the command `scraper`.
 A valid Java 11 environment is needed.
 To check it, type `java -version` in your terminal.
 [sdkman](https://sdkman.io) is recommended.

-You can also inspect the addons and nodes and install them manually by
+You can also inspect the plugins and nodes and install them manually by

     apt list | grep scraper-nodes
-    apt list | grep scraper-addons
+    apt list | grep scraper-plugins

 Scraper will use following locations:

 * `/usr/bin/scraper`: main executable script
-* `/usr/lib/scraper`: location of runnable jars (core, addons, nodes)
+* `/usr/lib/scraper`: location of runnable jars (core, plugins, nodes)
 * `/var/log/scraper`: default logging location

 # Quickstart - Development